francois-gm/aptoptout.github.io/README.md

 7.
 **Autoplay**

 As of 2019 browsers block autoplaying videos, the rule is now that if a user visits a website they need to interact first in order for videos to play (unless you add the attribute `muted` attribute to your `<video>`.
-This is to protect users.

 ## Ingredients to play with (in the stylesheet)